o3de/o3de.org/content/docs/user-guide/appendix/glossary.md

 ### socket
 A pivot point on a character where attachments are connected.
 Attachments dangle or move according to the properties of the socket.

+### source engine
+The default method of building O3DE from source, where the core engine, Gem, and tool binaries are built with the project, in the same build directory as the project binaries.
+Compare with [SDK engine](#sdk-engine).

 ### specular map
 An image that determines the shininess of each area of a surface.